11 Jun The Benefits of Lawn Aeration

 Aeration occurs when small holes are dug in the lawn using a machine called an aerator.
 The holes are in the shape of cylindrical cores and are generally 2 1/2 to 3 1/2 inches in depth.

-As a result of the climate in Nebraska, aerating in Omaha is typically carried out in the fall season.
+As a result of the climate in Nebraska, lawn aeration is typically carried out in the fall season.
 One reason being the summers are dry which means the soil is usually dry and hard.
-Omaha, Nebraska summers are also very stressful to your lawn, so we try to avoid adding any additional stress this time of year.
+Nebraska summers are also very stressful to your lawn, so we try to avoid adding any additional stress this time of year.

-If you live in Omaha, NE, then it is recommended that you aerate your lawn annually for best results as aeration has a number of distinct benefit
+If you live in Nebraska, then it is recommended that you aerate your lawn annually for best results as aeration has a number of distinct benefits.

 For instance, aeration enables the soil to loosen up and decreases compaction.
 This means the soil becomes more absorbent to both water and nutrients thus the roots can grow deeper and stronger.
 This is necessary because quality grass cannot germinate properly in soil that is compact and hard.